HackCU/pages/_pages/guide/hacker.md

 ### Team Size
 Teams can be a <b>maximum of 4 people</b>.
 You can look for teammates in the `#general` channel in slack.
-We will also be hosting a team formation activity at 12:00PM on Saturday.
+We will also be hosting a team formation activity at 9:00AM on Saturday prior to the opening ceremony.
 Join the `#formingteams` channel on our [Slack](http://hackcu.slack.com) to meet other hackers and potential team members before the event

 ### Submissions